2014 Munster Senior Hurling Championship final: Limerick

-Build-Up
+Build-up

-Tickets for the game were initially only available for purchase from clubs with no public sale.
+Tickets for the game were initially only available for purchase from clubs, with no public sale.
 The capacity of Páirc Uí Chaoimh for the match was announced at 32,168.
-Covered stand tickets are priced at €35 with uncovered stand tickets at €30 and terrace tickets at €20.
+Covered stand tickets were priced at €35, with uncovered stand tickets at €30 and terrace tickets at €20.

-The match was shown live on RTÉ Two as part of The Sunday Game Live, presented by Michael Lyster with match commentary from Ger Canning and Michael Duignan and studio analysis from Cyril Farrell, Ger Loughnane and Liam Sheedy.
+The match was shown live on RTÉ Two as part of The Sunday Game Live, presented by Michael Lyster, with match commentary from Ger Canning and Michael Duignan and studio analysis from Cyril Farrell, Ger Loughnane and Liam Sheedy.

-On 10 July, following the completion of works at the grounds, the capacity for the final was increased to 36,646 with extra tickets being made available.
+On 10 July, following the completion of works at the grounds, the capacity for the final was increased to 36,646, with extra tickets being made available.

 1,500 terrace tickets for the Blackrock and City Ends were made available for purchase via tickets.ie and selected Centra and SuperValu stores on 10 July, however technical issues concerning tickets.ie, prevented supporters from purchasing tickets both in person and online.

 Cork last won the Munster championship in 2006, the longest gap since the 10-year period between their 1956 and 1966 wins.

-Limerick's last title was in 2013 where they defeated Cork by 0-24 to 0-15.
+Limerick's last title was in 2013, when they defeated Cork by 0-24 to 0-15.

-This is the 23rd meeting between Cork and Limerick in a Munster Final, with Cork having won 14 and Limerick winning 6 with 2 drawn finals in 1940 and 1944.
-Corks last Munster final win against Limerick was in 1992 when they won by 1-22 to 3-11 at Semple Stadium.
-Cork will be hoping to win their 52nd Munster title with Limerick going for their 20th title.
+This was the 23rd meeting between Cork and Limerick in a Munster Final, with Cork having won 14 and Limerick winning 6, with 2 drawn finals in 1940 and 1944.
+Cork's last Munster final win against Limerick was in 1992 when they won by 1-22 to 3-11 at Semple Stadium.
+Cork aimed to win their 52nd Munster title, with Limerick going for their 20th title.

-Brian Gavin will referee his third Munster senior hurling final, he previously took charge of the 2010 replay and the 2011 final.
+Brian Gavin refereed his third Munster senior hurling final, he previously took charge of the 2010 replay and the 2011 final.

-Team News
+Team selection

-Limerick made one change to their team for the final with David Breen coming in to replace Seán Tobin at corner forward.
-Limerick will be managed by T. J. Ryan in his first year in charge, and captained by Donal O'Grady.
+Limerick made one change to their team for the final, with David Breen coming in to replace Seán Tobin at corner forward.
+Limerick were managed by T. J. Ryan in his first year in charge, and captained by Donal O'Grady.

-The Cork team is unchanged from the semi-final win against Clare.
+The Cork team was unchanged from the semi-final win against Clare.

-Cork will be managed by Jimmy Barry-Murphy in his third year in charge in his second spell as manager, and captained by Pa Cronin.
+Cork were managed by Jimmy Barry-Murphy in his third year in charge in his second spell as manager, and captained by Pa Cronin.